Orion constellation is one of the brightest and best known constellations in the night sky. It lies on the celestial equator.

 Pi-2 Orionis (2 Orionis) is also a main sequence dwarf, belonging to the spectral class A1Vn.
 It is located 194 light years from Earth and has a visual magnitude of 4.35.

 Pi-3 Orionis (1 Orionis), also known as Tabit, is the brightest of the six stars.
 It is a white dwarf belonging to the spectral class F6V, only 26.32 light years distant from Earth.
 The star is very similar to the Sun, with 1.2 solar masses, 1.3 times the solar radius, and three times the Sun’s luminosity.
 For this reason, Pi-3 Orionis is considered a possible location for Earth-size planets.
-The star’s traditional name, Tabit, comes from the Arabic Al-Tabit, which means “the endurer.”
+The star’s traditional name, Tabit, comes from the Arabic Al-Tabit, meaning “the endurer.”

 Pi-4 Orionis (3 Orionis) has an apparent magnitude of 3.69 and is 1,250 light years distant.
 It is one of the most luminous stars known.
 It is really a spectroscopic binary star, composed of two hot class B2 stars, a giant and a subgiant.
 They make a very close pair and cannot be resolved, even through a telescope.
 Only their spectra give away the fact that they are two stars, not one.
 The stars orbit each other with a period of 9.5191 days.
 Both of them have masses about 10 times that of the Sun and their respective luminosities are 16,200 and 10,800 times that of the Sun.